Stolarsky's invariance principle for finite metric spaces: A Fourier transform view of discrepancy

-We are now in a position to compute a transform-domain representation of the discrepancy of the set $Z\subset{\cX}.$ The following theorem is immediate. \begin{theorem} Let $Z\subset {\cX}$ be a code of size $N$ with distance distribution $(A_w, w=0,\dots,n).$ Then
+We are now in a position to compute a transform-domain representation of the discrepancy of the set $Z\subset{\cX_n}.$ The following theorem, which gives an explicit form of the formula for discrepancy found earlier in \eqref{eq:not0}, is immediate. \begin{theorem} Let $Z\subset {\cX_n}$ be a code of size $N$ with dual distance distribution $(A_k^\bot, k=0,\dots,n)$ \eqref{eq:MW2}.
+Then